Malax/validate-redux-form/README.md

     anotherNestedProperty: 'Required!'
   },
   // Empty as there where no entries in the given data.
 You can also instruct the `array` validator
   // to expect a minimum amount of elements.
-See the validator documentation for more info.
+See 'Validating Arrays' for more info.
   users: []
 }
 ```